nrc/r4cppp/README.md

 If you'd like to contribute a paragraph, section, or chapter please do!
-If you want ideas for things to cover, see the [list of issues](https://github.com/nick29581/r4cppp/issues), in particular those tagged [newmaterial](https://github.com/nick29581/r4cppp/labels/new%20material).
+If you want ideas for things to cover, see the [list of issues](https://github.com/nick29581/r4cppp/issues), in particular those tagged [new material](https://github.com/nick29581/r4cppp/labels/new%20material).
 If you're not sure of something, please get in touch by pinging me here (@nick29581) or on irc (nrc, on #rust or #rust- internals).